TesiNicco/snpXplorer/README.md

 ## Getting Started
 In order to download `SNPbrowser`, you should clone this repository via the commands

 ```
 git clone https://github.com/TesiNicco/SNPbrowser.git
 cd SNPbrowser/
 ```

 `SNPbrowser` requires R to be correctly installed on your machine.
 To work, few R libraries need to be installed:
-\n`shiny`
-\n`data.table`
-\n`stringr`
-\n`ggplot2`
+`shiny`
+`data.table`
+`stringr`
+`ggplot2`

-If you don't have these packages installed, or you don't know, you can run the following:
+If you don't have these packages installed, or you don't know, you can run the following within R:

 ```
-R
 if(!require("package_name"))install.packages("package_name")
 ```

 This will check for the presence of the package and in case it is not present, it will install it.

 Once the above has completed, you can exit R and move inside `SNPbrowser` folder.
 To execute, you can run: